-Syntax Follows the generic syntax rules for type attributes that can be used on functions, see function.
+Description The monitor keyword causes interrupts to be disabled during execution of the function.
 This allows atomic operations to be performed, such as operations on semaphores that control access to resources by multiple processes.
 A function declared with the monitor keyword is equivalent to any other function in all other respects.